jetsonhacks/installRealSenseCameraROS/README.md

 # installRealSenseCameraROS
-Convenience script to install the realsense_camera package for ROS Indigo on the Jetson TK1.
+Convenience script to install the realsense_camera package for ROS Indigo.
-ROS and librealsense should be installed before executing these scripts.
+ROS and librealsense should be installed on the machine before executing these scripts.

 $ ./setupCatkinWorkspace <directoryname>